Business Risks

 If information leakage, falsification, or a system fault occurs due to a natural disaster, unexpected cyberattack, unauthorized access attributable to the entry of a computer virus, etc. or if information is leaked by an employee intentionally or negligently and such information is misused, this may adversely affect the results of operations, etc. because we need to bear liability for compensation.

-Thus, our group prepares an appropriate information security system to take necessary and sufficient security measures such as acquiring appropriate backups of important data and, at the same time, conducts education for employees.
+Thus, our Group prepares an appropriate information security system to take necessary and sufficient security measures such as acquiring appropriate backups of important data and, at the same time, conducts education for employees.

 If such a risk occurs, we will create a system to promptly determine the cause and the details and take appropriate measures and, at the same time, disclose information about the damage, if necessary, thereby endeavoring to minimize secondary damage and restore trust.